 Cyber liability insurance

 Cyber liability is also very important for businesses – as we become more and more dependent on our technology and our computers, they become more of a liability.
 Cyber insurance protects your business in case you become a victim of a data breach or hack.
-It can also cover a system failure that causes your business to grind to a halt.
 Cyber extortion, where hackers take your computers hostage electronically and demand payment to unlock it, can also be covered.
 Even small businesses are vulnerable to the effects of technology problems, and that’s why it’s important to manage your company’s cyber risk.

 Business owner’s policy (BOP)

 A business owner’s policy, or BOP, combines several different types of coverage into one convenient bundle.
 Typically, a BOP will combine general liability, property, and business interruption insurance.
 However, you can increase your business’s level of protection by adding coverages to a BOP.
 Your business may or may not qualify for a BOP, but it’s worth investigating because you could save money on your business insurance.

 Every business is different, so every business is going to need different types of insurance.
 The coverages listed above are only some common types of small business insurance.
 You may need additional coverages depending on the type of work you do and your location.
 That’s why it’s important to find a trustworthy insurance agent who knows your industry so that they can advise you on how to insure your business.